There’s a delicate moment in the life cycle of any law firm: What happens when the founders are gone?

 But Boies Schiller Flexner without David Boies?
 Without Jonathan Schiller?
 How is that going to work?

 On Wednesday, the litigation powerhouse announced a major step to position itself for that eventuality, creating a four-member management committee that will assume the two name partners’ administrative duties.

 Karen Dunn, Nick Gravante, Phil Korologos and Damien Marshall will divide responsibility for areas including salaries and draws, billing rates, recruiting, accounts receivable, alternative fee arrangements, conflicts, diversity, expenses, IT and pro bono.

 Bill Isaacson will serve as vice chairman of the firm.

 The changes will officially go into effect at the firm’s annual meeting, to be held Dec.
-7-9 in Key Biscayne.
+7-9 in Key Biscayne, Florida.

 Boies, who is 77, will continue as firm chairman, and both he and Schiller will retain the title of managing partner.
-And they’ll still be on the executive committee, which in addition to the four management committee members also includes Karen Dyer, Natasha Harrison, Alan Vickery and Miami partner Stephen Zack, a former president of the American Bar Association and Florida Bar.
+And they’ll still be on the executive committee, which in addition to the four management committee members also includes Karen Dyer, Natasha Harrison, Alan Vickery and Steve Zack.

 “We’re trial lawyers, and our approach to this is essentially the same,” said Dunn, who was named a 2017 Litigator of the Year by The American Lawyer.
 That is, “One part meticulous preparation, one part an unreasonable level of confidence, and one part having the judgment to know what to do in the moment.”